lb0201/Company_Sales/README.md

 * Plotly
 * Excel

-## Files Used
+## Files

 - company_sales_data.csv
-- combined_plots.html: View live demo by downloading raw file
+- combined_plots.html: View the live demo by downloading the raw file

 ### Copyright, Authors, Acknowledgements

-I would like to thank GMU's data visualization course for giving me the opportunity to learn and develop my python skills.
+I would like to thank GMU's data visualization course for giving me the opportunity to learn and develop my Python skills.